 Participants or their institutions are responsible for lodging and transportation expenses.
 AAL will release information on the location and negotiated special rates for hotel accommodations once finalized.

 Discounts are available for institutions that send three or more individuals to CAAMP.

-If you have any questions, please contact AAL Director of Professional Development Dr. Felicia Tucker-Lively.
+If you have any questions, please contact AAL Vice President Dr. Felicia Tucker-Lively.

 “This is the best thing I have done for myself in a number of years.
 CAAMP has given me tools to improve in all aspects of my personal and professional life.”